fedapay/woocommerce-gateway-fedapay/readme.txt

 FedaPay is available in:

 * Benin
+* Togo
 * Ivory Coast
-* Togo
 * Senegal
+* Mali
+* Niger
+* Burkina Faso
+* World wide with card payments

 = Why choose FedaPay? =

 FedaPay has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
-Earnings are transferred to your bank or mobile money account on a 7-day rolling basis.
+Earnings are transferred to your bank or mobile money account on a 3-days rolling basis.

 == Installation ==